Gluten Free Gravy

 I want my gravy to be thicker, can I add more flour in after it’s cooked?

 Yes and no!
 You can mix some additional flour together with cold broth until smooth and add it bit by bit to the hot gravy thickening as desired.
-Or you can mix some cornstarch together with water to create a slurry, then add it bit by bit to the gravy until it’s as thick as you’d like.
-You cannot add gluten-free flour directly to hot gravy or you will have a lumpy mess!
+Or you can mix some cornstarch together with water to create a cornstarch slurry, then add it bit by bit to the gravy until it’s as thick as you’d like.
+You cannot add gluten-free flour directly to hot gravy, or you will have a lumpy mess!

 What can replace flour as a thickener for gravy?

-Cornstarch would be my #1 recommendation or tapioca starch for a paleo gravy.
+Cornstarch would be my #1 recommendation, or tapioca starch for a paleo gravy.

 Storing leftovers